 Quantitative measures of research impact

-My publications include five books, nine articles in peer-reviewed scholarly journals, three chapters in edited volumes, six papers in conference proceedings, two essays in popular-scientific journals, and two specialized sourcebooks for game design.
-I’ve presented papers at 20 academic conferences in the US, Poland, Denmark, and Croatia and have given four invited lectures, including one conference keynote address.
+My sole-authored publications include seven books, fifteen articles in peer-reviewed scholarly journals, six chapters in edited volumes, nine papers in conference proceedings, two essays in popular-scientific journals, and three specialized sourcebooks for game design.
+I’ve presented papers at 20 academic conferences in the US, Poland, Denmark, and Croatia and have given eleven invited lectures, including one conference keynote address.
 I’ve also served as the lead developer of two Python-based web apps, one Unity-based program, and one dataset for machine learning.
 I’ve served as a co-author of three peer-reviewed publications.

-Seven of my research articles have been published in academic journals on the lists prepared by the Polish Ministry of Science and Higher Education, including including one journal (40 points) on the 2019 MNiWS list and one on list A (30 points; 2017 Impact Factor = 3.566) and five on List B (8, 9, 9, 10, 12, and 14 points) of the pre-2019 lists.
+Nine of my research articles have been published in academic journals on the lists prepared by the Polish Ministry of Science and Higher Education, including including one journal (40 points) on the 2019 MNiWS list and one on list A (30 points; 2017 Impact Factor = 3.566) and six on List B (5, 8, 9, 9, 10, 12, and 14 points) of the pre-2019 lists.
 Five of my publications are indexed by Scopus and I’ve published two articles in journals indexed by Index Copernicus (with ICVs of 100.00 and 74.41).